 Early Origins of the Register family

 The surname Register was first found in Kent where the name was first recorded by Bede (c.
 730) under the names of Dorubrevi and Hrofoecoestre.
 The first reference refers to the Briton name that was derived from "duro" meaning "fortress" or "bridge" while the second reference is derived from the Old English word for "roof" .

 Today Rochester is a town in Kent which dates back to before 43 AD, named Durobrivae by the Romans.
 Rochester Castle stands on grounds that have been fortified since the Roman arrival.
 The Norman keep that was built in 1127 still stands majestically today.
 Rochester is also a small village in Northumberland and Staffordshire.
 "This parish, anciently called Rocetter, or Roucestre, comprises about 2370 acres."

 Early History of the Register family

 This web page shows only a small excerpt of our Register research.
-Another 80 words (6 lines of text) covering the years 155 and 1557 are included under the topic Early Register History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1557, 1494 and 1557 are included under the topic Early Register History in all our PDF Extended History products and printed products wherever possible.

 Register Spelling Variations